powsybl/powsybl-dynawo/docs/margin_calculation/load_variations_supplier.md

 ```

 ## Loads variation builder
-Ultimately, the supplier call the dedicated builder `LoadsVariationBuilder` that can be used directly by developers.
+Ultimately, the supplier calls the dedicated builder `LoadsVariationBuilder` that can be used directly by developers.